ia-toki/tcframe/docs/tutorials/tutorial_2.rst

 Writing test spec
 -----------------

 The first difference in the ``TestSpec`` class compared to the first tutorial is in the sample test cases declaration.
-We need to declare which subtasks will have this sample case as one of their testcases.
+We need to declare which subtasks will have this sample case as one of their test cases.
 For the sample input in the problem above, since M ≤ 20 and not all W are equal, then the sample input will be included in subtask 1 and subtask 3.

 ``minimum-spanning-tree/spec.cpp`` (continued):